Capital Gains Tax Summary

 How is gold ETF vs physical gold taxed differently?

-Gold ETFs and gold mutual funds are taxed exactly like physical gold: LTCG at 20% with indexation (if held 36+ months) or slab rate for STCG.
-Sovereign Gold Bonds (SGBs) issued by RBI are different — gains at maturity (8 years) are completely tax-free, making SGBs the most tax-efficient gold investment.
+Gold ETFs and gold mutual funds are taxed exactly like physical gold: LTCG at 12.5% without indexation (if held 24+ months) or slab rate for STCG.
+Sovereign Gold Bonds (SGBs) issued by RBI are different - gains at maturity (8 years) are completely tax-free, making SGBs the most tax-efficient gold investment.

 What is the threshold for LTCG on gold?